 S.No Course Code Name of the Course

 1. 17PMB1EA Principles of Quality Assurance

-2. 17PMB1EB Basics in Plant Science
+2. 17PBC1EA Cancer: Biology, Diagnosis and Therapy

+3. 18PBT1EA Biodiversity and bio prospecting

 ELECTIVE - II

 (Student shall select any one of the following Course as Elective-II in Second semester)